 What are the four stages of menopause and their symptoms.
 HRT and other treatments.
 Menofriendly workplace.
 The importance of good nutrition: Yoga Tools and Techniques.

 Over 15 million women are in active employment in the UK, yet in 2022 only 25% of UK companies and organisations reported having a menopause policy in place.
-10% of women said they stopped working because of the symptoms of menopause and only 14% of women are on hormone replacement therapy.
+10% of women said they stopped working because of the symptoms of menopause and only around 15% of women between 45-64 years of age are on hormone replacement therapy.

 It does not have to be this way.